aarishpatelll/EditREADME/README.md

 Photos for Fundraisers from Google - https://images.google.com/

+What is ADA Compliance? - https://www.testpros.com/articles/ada-website-compliance/

+How to use ADA Compliance in an app - https://www.accessibilitychecker.org/blog/mobile-apps-ada-compliance/

 A simple editor that allows you to quickly add and customize all the sections you need for your project's readme - https://readme.so/

 ## Software and Services Used